Travelling with a Dog – Passports and Vaccinations.

 You’ll need to go through a travellers’ point of entry when you arrive in an EU country or Northern Ireland.

-You may need to show your pet’s animal health certificate along with proof of their:
+You may need to show your pet’s animal health certificate or a valid pet passport, along with proof of their:

 - rabies vaccination